Azure/azure-powershell/experiments/Compute.Experiments/readme.md

    1. should it modify the resource?
    1. should it delete and create a new one?
    1. should we have two types of commands with different behavior, such as `New` and `Update`?
+   1. should the cmdlet ask to modify/recreate an existing resource?
+1. Unique Domain Name Label.
+Should we add a subscription id as a suffix?